Game Framework

 Options

-• --api-key <key> - Authenticate with an API key
+• --api-key <key> - Authenticate with an API key (otherwise the interactive device flow is used)

 Examples